 3.5.2.
-Participants Lost to Follow up
+Lost to Follow up

-A research participant will be considered as lost to follow up when the TDC has conducted 3 follow up attempts (via telephone) to schedule a study visit with any participant that is not responsive.
+An individual may be considered as lost to follow up when the TDC has conducted 3 follow up attempts to schedule a study visit with any participant that is not responsive.
 All attempts should be documented in source documentation at the TDC which should include the date, time and outcome.